 region configured for that purpose.

-This works similarly to the handling of a MBR boot partition entry as described
+This works similarly to the handling of a MBR bootloader partition entry as

 It requires RAUC to be compiled with GPT support (

 and adds a dependency on libfdisk.